 - Tweens & Teens

 Our list of 2019 nominees is available here.
-Special awards include the WGC Showrunner Award, the Sondra Kelly Award, the Jim Burt Screenwriting Prize, and the Denis McGrath Award for Service to the WGC.
+Special awards include the WGC Showrunner Award, the Sondra Kelly Award, the Jim Burt Screenwriting Prize, and the McGrath Service Award.

 To sponsor the WGC Screenwriting Awards, contact Nardina Grande: email@example.com.

 Alias Grace "Part 5"

 Anne, "I am No Bird, and No Net Ensnares Me"

 Spiral, Episode 101 "The Girl in the Dream"

 Cardinal, Season 1 "John Cardinal"